 Review the positions (you can choose a “Student Conductor” again, or have students turn to a neighbor and remind/teach them..really anything that keeps it interesting).
 Then sing a song and have students pat their knees to the steady beat.
 (Silent Position, Ready Position – now pat as we sing.)
 Then choose 1-5 students that did a great job to be your “Instrument Players.”
 Have students assume “Silent Position,” and place an instrument on the floor in front of your 1-5 students.
 As you sing the song, only those 5 will play the instruments while the rest of the students continue to pat.
 When you are finished, everyone goes back to Silent Position, and the students with instruments (or teacher) GENTLY place their instruments on the floor in front of someone who has not had a turn yet (“If you haven’t had a turn and would like to play, raise one hand and keep the other in silent position – everyone else should be in silent position”).
 If this seems like it is going to take a long time, you can give them a certain number of seconds (10-15) to complete the task and have the students in circle help you count down.

 Feel free to repeat the 3rd step as many times as you like if it is effective in your classroom.
 Remember you can also practice patting to the steady beat of a short song to keep it interesting.
 You can also pat on different parts of your body (head, toes, back, tummy, shoulders, floor, etc.)

 This step is the same as the rest, except you can now give instruments to as many students as you like!
 Remember: they shouldn’t actually pick up the instrument until you say “Ready Position.”

 - Jack and Jill

 Each Pre-K classroom is unique, so feel free to adjust these suggestions to best fit your students.
-If you have questions, comments, or suggestions, please feel free to fill out this form!
+If you have questions, comments, or suggestions, please feel free to comment on the blog!